 ‘Concurreren of samenwerken?
 Over bedrijfsethiek en de grenzen van het mededingingsrecht’, in: Filosofie & Praktijk 35 (4)(2014): 19-33.

 ‘Doing good together.
 Competition Law and the Political Legitimacy of Interfirm Cooperation’, co-authored with Anna Gerbrandy, in: Business Ethics Quarterly 28 (4)(2018): 401-425.
 Winner of the Society for Business Ethics (SBE)’s Annual Prize for the best article in BEQ.
-DOI.
+DOI/PDF.

 ‘The Ethics of Moral Hazard Revisited’, in: Norbert Gaillard, Juan Flores, Rick Michalek (eds).
 Moral Hazard (London: Routledge, 2021).